Pumpkin for diabetes

 A carbohydrate with a GL of less than 10 has little effect on blood-glucose.
 That of half a cup of pumpkin is 3; very low.

-However GL is also determined by portion size; enjoy a large serving of pumpkin and it will certainly have a high carb load; and may effect the blood-glucose negatively.
-In any event it contributes a lot of starch to the meal.
+However GL is also determined by portion size.
+Enjoy a large serving of pumpkin and it will certainly have a high carb load; and may effect the blood-glucose negatively.
+In any event it contributes a lot of starch to the meal; do not have potatoes or bread with your soup.

-Half a cup of pumpkin contains 11 grams of carbohydrate + 3 g sugars = 14.
+Half a cup of pumpkin (100g) contains 11 grams of carbohydrate + 3 of sugars = 14; 3.5 of them are fibre which would pass through the small intestine undigested to the colon.

 Diabetics should keep their total carbohydrate to less than 50 grams per day; and half of that if they are unstable, or wanting to lose weight.